aftershavetf2/TF2Monitor/README.md

 The source code is available for anyone to inspect.

-# How to run and set up
+# How to set up and run

 At the moment you need to download the source code and [install The Rust programming language](https://www.rust-lang.org/tools/install).

 After that you go to the folder where this `README.md` file is located with a command line/terminal prompt and typ `cargo run` and the application will be compiled and started.

-First start will complain about a missing `settings.json` file, and a skeleton settings file was created.
-Open that `settings.json` in a text editor.
+1. First start will complain about a missing `settings.json` file, and a skeleton settings file was created

-You also need a second command line and run the `start_tf2.bat` file.
-It will launch TF2 with some extra options to enable more info in the log file and let this application send commands to TF2 to find out who you are playing with.

-## Settings file

-The settings file contain information about where to find the TF2 `console.log` file, TF2 RCON settings and your SteamAPI key.
-To make it easier, some fields has default values.
-These you don't need to edit.

-You must fill in your SteamID64 in the self_steamid64 field and get a SteamAPI key.

-### The SteamAPI key.

-This key is a personal thing and not something I can give you.
+2. Quit the app and open that `settings.json` in a text editor
+3. Fill in your own SteamID
-You need to go to https://steamcommunity.com/dev/apikey to create a personal one.
+4. Fill in the SteamAPI key, go to https://steamcommunity.com/dev/apikey to create a personal one
+5. `cargo run` again
+6. Use a second terminal and run `start_tf2.bat`

 ## Start TF2 from the app or from Steam?